AxaFrance/oidc-client/FAQ.md

 ## window.crypto.subtle is unavailable over HTTP

-The library does not work over HTTP.
-You need to use HTTPS.
+The library doesn't work over HTTP.
+Use HTTPS.
-We think it is quite easy to setup nowadays event on local development.
+Setting up HTTPS is relatively easy, even for local development.

 https://github.com/AxaFrance/react-oidc/issues/1028

 ## Why OIDC at Client side instead of BFF (Backend for Frontend) ?

-We think that @axa-fr/oidc-client is a good choice for the following reasons :
+We recommend @axa-fr/oidc-client for these reasons:

-- Secure by default with the use of the Service Worker.
-OIDC at Server Side from a BFF can be secure but with a bad configuration it can be very insecure.
-With OIDC Client you reuse the OIDC Server configuration which generally is well configured by OIDC security experts, so secure.
+Secure by default: Uses Service Worker.
+Server-side OIDC can be insecure if poorly configured.
+Client-side reuses server-side configurations, usually set by experts.
-- With OIDC at Server side, It is more difficult to fine grain the scope of the token.
-With OIDC at Client side you can acquire a new token with a new scope for specific scenario (multiple authentication).
-You can fine tune token lifetime and scope for each scenario.
+Fine-grained scope control: Easier to tailor token scope and lifetime for specific scenarios when using client-side OIDC.
-- Sometime your Web Application does not need a server, OIDC at client side is a good choice because you do not need to spend money for a server juste for Authentication.
-For example for a payment, you can retrieve only an access_token valid 2 minutes without any refresh_token.
+No server needed: Client-side OIDC eliminates the need for a separate authentication server, saving money.
-- OIDC at Client side can be also a good choice for a fast time to market.
-You can start with OIDC at Client side and then migrate to OIDC at Server side if you need it.
-The two solutions are compatible.
+Quick time-to-market: Start with client-side OIDC, migrate to server-side if needed.
+Both are compatible.

 <p align="center">
     <img src="./docs/img/react-oidc-secure.PNG"